-Swansea forward Morris out for season with left knee injury
+Jordan Morris tears left ACL, 3 years after tearing right

 Morris tore his left ACL on Sunday during Swansea’s 4-1 loss at Huddersfield.

-The 26-year-old winger faces a tight schedule to recover in time for the U.S. national team’s first World Cup qualifying games in September.
+Swansea said Monday he will miss the rest of the English season, and the injury appears likely to sideline him from at least the first eight U.S. World Cup qualifiers, which start in September.
+There are three additional qualifiers in both January and March 2022.

 “It’s significant ligament damage,” Swansea coach Steve Cooper said Monday.
 “Everything we hoped it wasn’t, unfortunately it is.
-It’s the end of his season for us and a long road back to recovery, it’s very cruel.”
+It’s the end of his season for us, and a long road back to recovery.
+It’s very cruel.”

 A description of the incident on Swansea’s website said Morris “landed awkwardly after treading on the ball as he controlled a lofted pass.”